mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.md

 val jim = ClientKey("jim")
 ```

-Page view and event structures are different so messages are published to separate Kafka topics.
+Page view and event structures are different so messages are published to separate Kafka topics
-As an event time, the collection time is used as much safer than event creation time in the client browser.
+using collection (receive) time as event time.
+Our system should not rely on page view or event creation time due to high client clocks variance.
 The topics key is always `ClientKey` and value is either `Pv` or `Ev` presented below.
 For better examples readability page view and event payload is defined as simplified single value field.
+Events are uniquely identified by `pvId` and `evId` pair, `pvId` could be a random identifier, `evId`
+a sequence number.

 ``` scala
 type PvId = String